 In the table with data messages, you can see the time of the message, the speed and location of the unit at the time of sending it, and other available parameters.
 In addition, you can find summary information on the results of the query in the Statistics section.

-|Raw data||All the parameters are displayed in one line in the corresponding column.|
+|Raw data||All the parameters are displayed in one line in each table column.|

-The table of messages has the following columns.
+The table has the following columns.